Xilinx/VMC_Help/HDL/mcode/README.md

 The MCode block supports the following MATLAB functions.

 - Type conversion.
-The only supported data type is `xfix`, the Xilinx fixed-point type.
-The `xfix()` type conversion function is used to convert to this type.
+The only supported data type is xfix, the Xilinx fixed-point type.
+The xfix() type conversion function is used to convert to this type.
 The conversion is done implicitly for integers but must be done explicitly for floating point constants.
 All values must be scalar; arrays are not supported.
-- Functions that return `xfix` properties:
+- Functions that return xfix properties:
   |               |                               |
   |---------------|-------------------------------|
   | `xl_nbits() ` | Returns number of bits        |